-Buyers today are more informed than ever before; they know what they want and they know they can get the information, products and services they need at the click of a button.
+Buyers today are more aware than ever before; they know what they want and they know they can get the information, products and services they need at the click of a button.

 Sales professionals are transitioning into informed business consultants who can add value through their expertise, insights and knowledge of a client’s needs.

 Whilst buyers are, on the whole, open to trying new brands and products, it’s down to sales professionals to make the right approach to even have a chance of getting those deals over the line.
 Here are top tips for getting it right in today’s competitive sales landscape:

 - Don’t underestimate the importance of doing your homework

 Buyers know what they want, and any salesperson approaching them needs to know too.
 79% of decision makers we surveyed said they wouldn’t bother engaging with a salesperson who hadn’t put in the necessary legwork before approaching them; 89% were more likely to buy from someone with a clear understanding of their role and 88% with a salesperson sharing relevant content.
 An informed approach isn’t a nice to have, it’s a simple necessity that should sit at the heart of any sales journey.

 - Start by building trusted relationships

 We all know that trust is important, in fact it’s right at the core of our mission to modernize the sales profession.
 The best relationships are founded upon trust, which takes many years to build, but can fall apart in minutes.

 Today’s top salespeople are favoring new technologies from collaboration tools to sales intelligence and networking platforms.